-The truth is, Beckham’s impact on the MLS has been gigantic.
+The truth is, the Beckham experiment and his impact on the MLS has been gigantic.
 Huge.
 Epic.
-Not just in jersey sales and attendance, but on all the players around him.
+Not just in soccer jersey sales and attendance, but on all the players around him.
 On the pitch, he’s raised the level for not only his teammates but for opposing teams.
 They play at a higher level when they play against him.

 For his young teammates, I’m sure it’s a joy to practice with him day in and day out.

 And it’s his style of play, keep the ball, laser cross field passes, whip in free kicks, get stuck in, play one and two touch, that makes him so enjoyable to watch.
 You could probably say too that Thierry Henry and other stars wouldn’t have come over to the MLS if Beckham hadn’t paved the way.

 And if Donovan doesn’t miss that penalty kick against Real Salt Lake in the championship in Seattle, Beckham might have two MLS championship trophies, not one.